 Every business should use community marketing to retain consumers, secure customer loyalty, and give their buyers a voice.
-Yes, that’s how much community marketing can do for your brand!
+Yes, that’s how much it can do for your brand!

-But it’s not just marketers who love community marketing.
-Business owners also can attest to how vital community marketing is for customer engagement, retention, and lead generation.
-66% of businesses say community marketing has increased customer retention.
-Almost 70% confirm this marketing approach has maximized their lead generation efforts.
+Business owners can attest to how vital it is for customer engagement, retention, and lead generation.
+In fact, 66% of businesses say it has increased customer retention, and almost 70% confirm that it has maximized their lead generation efforts.

-We bet you want to know everything about how community marketing works.
-And how you can use this marketing strategy to accelerate your sales and growth marketing tactics in 2022.
+We bet you want to know everything about how it works and how you can use a community marketing strategy to accelerate your sales and growth marketing in 2023.

 Community marketing is a non-intrusive form of growth marketing and customer engagement.
-The objective of community marketing is for businesses to create a hub where their customers can interact with each other.
+The objective is for businesses to create a hub where their customers can interact with each other.

-Community marketing works because you can develop unity among your consumers.
+A community marketing strategy works because you can develop unity among your consumers.
 Your buyers can share positive experiences, questions, and concerns about your brand.
 Naturally, humans want to feel connected to something, and community marketing makes this possible.

-Brands that use community marketing experience various advantages.
+Creating and maintaining an engaged community for your customers offers many advantages!
 For starters, their consumers become more involved in their business.
 And they experience higher retention rates.
-Community marketing also makes it easier to secure customer loyalty.
+It also makes it easier to secure customer loyalty.

 Let’s explore the main community marketing benefits for your business: